 Puerto Real Declared a Parque Natural in 1989, the Bahia de Cadiz consists of 10,500 hectares of marismas and, largely abandoned, salinas in the municipalities of Cadiz, San Fernando, Chiclana de la Frontera, and El Puerto de Santa Maria.
 It stretches from Sancti Petri in a broad swathe around the southern, eastern and north eastern sides of the Bay of Cadiz as far as El Puerto De Santa Maria.
 Since being declared a Parque Natural the various municipalities that administer the area have opened up access to the public and there are now hundreds of kilometres of paths and tracks that can be walked and cycled.
 The twelve separate areas can be accessed from a number of places.

 The Parque is home to a vast number of waders both resident and winter visitors.
 November to January are the best months for seeing the greatest range of species.
-On Saturday 21st November, in just one hour in the Marismas de los Torunos area, we saw Spoonbill, Little Egret, Grey Heron, Black Winged Stilts, Cormorant, Kingfisher, Curlew, Whimbrel, Grey Plover, Ringed Plover, Partridge and Dunlin.
+In just one hour in the Marismas de los Torunos area, we saw Spoonbill, Little Egret, Grey Heron, Black Winged Stilts, Cormorant, Kingfisher, Curlew, Whimbrel, Grey Plover, Ringed Plover, Partridge and Dunlin.

 The following day we went to the Rio Arillo area on the south western outskirts of San Fernando, the bird list was even more impressive.
 Flamingo, an Osprey carrying a fish for lunch, Kestrel, Marsh Harrier, Avocet, Black Winged Stilts, Redshanks, Little Egret, Greenshank, Turnstone, Cormorant, Whimbrel, Curlew, Black Tailed Godwit, Dunlin, Ringed Plover, Kentish Plover, Sanderling and Little Ringed Plover.

 There are three good access points.